Frequently Asked Questions

 WHAT ARE THE NEW ROOTS FACILITIES LIKE?

+Students have many opportunities to walk out of the Clinton House into the wider community and its facilities through our programs, which enhances the school’s collegiate feel.
 Our downtown Ithaca campus provides us with many great spaces to support our school program while enhancing the community-based education that New Roots is known for.
-We cook and serve lunch in the beautiful social hall of the Greek Orthodox Church, hold community meetings in the auditorium of the Community School for Music and Art, and use facilities such as the gym at Southside Community Center, City Health Club, and Ahisma Yoga Studio for diverse physical education activities.
-Students have many opportunities to walk out of the Clinton House and engage the wider community and its facilities through our programs, which enhances the school’s collegiate feel.
+We cook and serve lunch in the beautiful social hall of the Greek Orthodox Church, we hold community meetings in the auditorium of the Community School for Music and Arts.
+We use facilities such as the gyms at the Southside Community Center and the Henry St. John building, as well as local gorges, trails, and parks for diverse physical education activities.

 New Roots is an independent public school, and is not part of a school district.
 Each student’s district of residence collects federal, state and local funding on the student’s behalf.
 When the student chooses to attend New Roots or any other charter school, the district of residence pays the charter school a portion of their funding at a rate determined by the New York State education department.